-Late September took us to the Tour Championship finals held at East Lake, Atlanta where the top 30 money winners on the PGA Tour compete for not only the grand purse and title of 'Tour Champion' but also the final event of the FedEx cup rankings where the leader of the season long ranking can earn himself the $10 million prize fund.
+Late September took us to the Tour Championship finals held at East Lake, Atlanta.
+The top 30 money winners on the PGA Tour compete for not only the grand purse and title of ‘Tour Champion’ but also the final event of the FedEx cup rankings.
+The leader of the season long ranking can earn himself the $10 million prize fund.

 Justin Rose – Fedex Champion 2018

-Tiger birdied the 1st hole and then played steady par golf most of the way whilst he watched his nearest challengers at the start of the day, including Rory McIlroy and Justin Rose slide back.
-Rose struggled all day and found himself needing a birdie over the last 2 holes to secure the FedEx trophy and the £10m cheque........and he did just that with a birdie 4 on the last hole after reaching the green in 2.
-A thoroughly deserved winner of the rankings event due to his consistency throughout the year, which also saw him reach the dizzy heights of world No 1.
+Tiger birdied the 1st hole and then played steady par golf most of the way.
+His nearest challengers at the start of the day, including Rory McIlroy and Justin Rose slide back.
+Rose struggled all day and found himself needing a birdie over the last 2 holes to secure the FedEx trophy and the £10m cheque.
+Amazingly he did just that with a birdie 4 on the last hole after reaching the green in 2.
+A thoroughly deserved winner due to his consistency throughout the year.
+This win also saw him reach the dizzy heights of world No 1.

 Tiger wins Tour Championship

 So, the stage was set for Tiger to close out his first win in over 5 years.
 After watching his lead cut to 2 shots from late charges from Dustin Johnson and Billy Horschel, Tiger was on 18 where he ripped his tee shot down the fairway.
 Going for the green in 2 he came up just short in the bunker.
-The crowds gathered round, passing by stewards and guards as they followed Tiger down the fairway, it looked like something out of a Movie.
-Tiger played a solid bunker shot and after 2 putts for par won his first event in over 5 years and claimed his 80th tour event in total.
-After battling with injury and numerous operations, Tiger looked to be swinging the club as good if not better that he did in the early 2000's.
+The crowds gathered round, passing by stewards and guards as they followed Tiger down the fairway; it looked like something out of a movie.
+Tiger played a solid bunker shot and after 2 putts for par won his first event in over 5 years, claiming his 80th tour event in total.
+After battling with injury and numerous operations, Tiger looked to be swinging the club as good if not better that he did in the early 2000’s.